polartron/midnight/index.md

 When: 2016-2018
 Role: Programmer & Lead Programmer
 ```
-Mosaic is a weird dystopian story game about not wanting to go to work.
+Mosaic is a weird dystopian story game about not wanting to go to work because you're depressed.
 I took over the role as Lead Programmer in 2017 and made several core additions to the codebase as well as managing multiple team members and planning.
 <hr>

 ![Among the Sleep](/assets/images/amongthesleep.png)